ionut-mihalache/ionut-mihalache.github.io/index.md

 ## Welcome to my bio page.
 I like to be named IoNut(just like you say the name of the pokemon oshawott :) )

 I like Overwatch so please buy the game so I can rank with friends.
+My favorite summer game is pokemon, you guess which I play the most.
 ![Oshawott](https://raw.githubusercontent.com/ionut-mihalache/ionut-mihalache.github.io/main/b5800370e00aabd499b4e3e31476c40bfc9c88af_hq.gif)
 ### Markdown